 Being in sales means you have to be pushy."

 All salespeople are pushy."

 Like water, human beings in general—and salespeople in particular—tend to take the path of least resistance, which means...

 (Amateur) Sales People Want To Be Liked

-In order to be liked, amateur sales people do what they think they should to curry favor with their prospects.
+In order to be liked, amateur salespeople do what they think they should do in order to curry favor with their prospects.

 Since they make fewer sales and earn less money they are hungry, i.e. desperate, to make a sale (and they're probably eating cheap cold cuts on day-old bread at their desk, so they're literally hungry as well.)

 When you think you're desperate you resort to measures you may not normally do with your prospects that continue to jerk the chain you placed into their hands, which leads us to the final point...

 (Amateur) Salespeople Are PushyWhen well-meaning people get into sales and get bad sales training (or no sales training), they resort to how their mommas raised them when meeting with prospects, which usually involves: